sourcegraph/about/docs/terms-dotcom.md

 <span style="color:#777777"><i>**Short version**: If you think we (or a user of the services) is infringing your copyrights, let us know and we’ll handle it in compliance with law.</i></span>

+We respect the intellectual property of others and ask that you do too.
+We reserve the right to delete or disable content alleged to be infringing and terminate accounts of repeat infringers.
 If you believe that your copyrighted work has been copied in a way that constitutes copyright infringement and is accessible via the Services, please notify our copyright agent as set forth in the DMCA.
 For your complaint to be valid under the DMCA, you must provide the following information in writing:

 1. An electronic or physical signature of a person authorized to act on behalf of the copyright owner;
 2. Identification of the copyrighted work that you claim has been infringed;